 Keefer Bar’s mixologists are some of the best in the city.
 Just talk to them and establish a taste profile and let them make you a custom cocktail – no menu needed!

-Our fairly urban introduction yesterday will transition slowly to some of Vancouver’s more outdoorsy sites – after all, that’s what we’re famous for.
+After a fairly urban start, I want to transition you slowly to some of Vancouver’s more outdoorsy sites – that’s what we’re famous for, after all!

-Day two of our Vancouver itinerary starts back in Gastown at Catch 122.
+Day 2 of our 4-day Vancouver itinerary starts back in Gastown at Catch 122.

-Even if you’ve stayed out late you’ll be happy to know that here the contemporary breakfast/brunch is served daily until 3:00 pm.
+Even if you’ve stayed out late, you’ll be happy to know that you can grab some of the best breakfast in Vancouver – or brunch, whatever you want – served daily at Catch 122 until 3:00 pm.

 Already have a hotel breakfast?
-Skip ahead and go to:
+Skip ahead because it’s just a short walking distance to:

 We can walk over to Canada Place, Vancouver’s iconic sail-shaped convention centre and cruise port, in just 10 minutes.